-In order to obtain consistent results, the measurement chamber created within the Aquaprobe[®] must remain physically constant during both calibration and measurement.
+In order to obtain consistent results, the measurement chamber created within the Aquaprobe® must remain physically constant during both calibration and measurement.
+It is therefore essential that both the sleeve and sleeve end cap are fitted during calibration and operation of all types of optical electrodes.

-If the optical electrode is calibrated under one set of conditions then used to measure under another set of conditions, the readings will naturally be erroneous, especially at low concentrations.
+If an optical electrode is calibrated under one set of conditions then used to measure under another set of conditions, the readings will naturally be erroneous, especially at low concentrations.
 A perfect example of this is calibrating with the end cap removed then measuring with the end cap fitted (or vice-versa).
 By changing the physical characteristics of the measurement chamber, you also change the calibration and response of the electrode.

 Another particular problem when trying to measure very low concentrations is air in the form of both visible and microscopic bubbles.
 These act like tiny prisms and can refract and reflect both the excitation light and the return signal being measured.
 The photograph to the right was taken in a calibration tube after fresh water was poured in.
 The bubbles are clearly visible in the light beam.

-2.4.
+2.5.
 Top Tips for successful measurements using optical electrodes

 - Always keep the measurement chamber and electrode lenses clean. - Always fit the sleeve and end cap during both calibration and measurement. - Always allow the readings to settle completely during both calibration and measurement. - Always try to eliminate air bubbles by agitating the Probe after insertion both during calibration and measurement. - Always calibrate and zero the electrode as close to your sample temperature as possible.
 This is especially important with the Ref-Oil electrode. - Always zero the optical electrodes just prior to use in clean water (bottled still mineral water is ideal) then deploy without disturbing the measurement chamber.
-This is especially important when using the Turbidity and Ref-Oil electrodes.
+This is especially important when using the Turbidity electrode.